 REU Summer Academy in Sustainable Bioenergy

-We are no longer accepting applications for the summer 2013 REU program.
+We are no longer accepting applications to our summer 2014 REU program.

 Check out K-State's YouTube Video on summer research programs here: video

 Tips on applying for an REU program (PDF): tips

 This material is based upon work supported by the National Science Foundation under Grant No. 1062895.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.